RaspberryPiFoundation/curriculum_documentation/ccp/projects.md

 + Copy and paste this folder, and rename the copied folder with the name of your project.

-+ You should see 2 files with `.md` extensions:
++ You should see 3 files with `.md` extensions:

-	+ `Project Template.md` - the file containing the project instructions;
+	+ `index.md` - the file containing the project instructions;
-	+ `Project Template - notes.md` - the file containing the club leader notes.
+	+ `Project Template - notes.md` - the file containing the club leader notes;
+	+ `materials.md` - the file referencing the materials needed to complete the project.

 ![screenshot](/images/projects/md.png)

 These files contain 'markdown', which is used to generate projects on the Code Club website.
-Rename these 2 files with the name of your project.

 <a name="step-2"></a>
 ## 2. Write your project.

-Open the `[project name].md` file in a text editor.
+Open the `index.md` file in a text editor.
 You can edit this document by adding in your project instructions.
 Your project may contain some (or all) of the following:

 ### File Properties

-You should change the title and the language of the project (if necessary).
+You should change the title and description of the project.

 ```
 ---
-title: Project Template
+title: ProjectName
-level: Scratch +
-language: en-GB
-stylesheet: scratch
-embeds: "*.png"
-materials: ["Club Leader Resources/*","Project Resources/*"]
-...
+description: Add a description here.
+layout: project
+notes: "notes.md"
+new: true
+project-type: community
+---
 ```

 ### Activities